openstack-archive/tripleo-docs/doc/source/advanced_deployment/tls_everywhere.rst

       DnsServers: ["< FreeIPA IP >"]
       ...

-Remembering that optionally we can set other namesevers with this parameter.
+Remembering that optionally we can set other nameservers with this parameter.

 To tell the overcloud deployment to deploy the keystone endpoints (and references) using DNS names instead of IPs, we need to add the following